Barcelona full-back Jordi Alba suffers hamstring injury against Borussia Dortmund | Goal.com

 Alba forced off with hamstring injury against Borussia Dortmund

-Jordi Alba has been forced off of Barcelona's Champions League clash against Borussia Dortmund after suffering a hamstring injury.
+Jordi Alba has been forced off in Barcelona's Champions League clash against Borussia Dortmund after suffering a hamstring injury.

 The 30-year-old went down just after the half-hour mark at Signal Iduna Park and tried to play on after receiving treatment.
 Around five minutes later, however, he was signalling to the bench to be substituted.

-Barca coach Ernesto Valverde called on Sergi Roberto to replace the Spain international, as the absence of summer signing Junior Firpo left them without a recognised left-back in the squad.
+Barca coach Ernesto Valverde called on Sergi Roberto to replace the Spain international, as the absence of summer signing Junior Firpo left them without another recognised left-back in the squad.

 The Catalan side later confirmed that Alaba had damaged his hamstring and will undergo scans to discover the injury's severity.